Foyin/nodejs/chatServer/readme.md

 After getting all required files, to run type enter chatSever directory and use the command:

-"node index.js" to run with HTTP
+`node index.js` to run with HTTP

-"node index-https.js" to run with HTTPS with a self signed key
+`node index-https.js` to run with HTTPS with a self signed key

 ![loginpage](https://user-images.githubusercontent.com/15314851/44919887-8c4efe00-ad0c-11e8-92dd-bf3e3871af5e.png)